401-advanced-javascript-felipe/bitmap/README.md

 #### Running the app
 * `npm start` Will transform baldy.bmp to grayscale.
 New file will be in the assets folder
-* `npm startInvert` Will transform baldy.bmp to inversion of colers.
+* `npm run startInvert` Will transform baldy.bmp to inversion of colors.
 New file will be in the assets folder
+* `npm run startPixel` Will pixelate baldy.bmp.
+New file will be in the assets folder

+  startPixel
 #### Tests
 * `npm test` Will run test